bdai6/my_website/content/authors/jialiang-zhang/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Way beyond an FPGA expert.
+bio: PhD student and FPGA expert

 interests:
 - FPGA based Accelerator